Insulation, plaster, and paint

 Insulation

-For all-year-round use of The Garden Room every part of the frame needs to insulated:
+For all-year-round use of The Garden Room, every part of the frame needs to be insulated:

 Fill all of the gaps you can and use expanding foam to ensure no gaps are left.